-Each applicant for admission must normally have completed five grade 12 courses from the lists specified below, including grade 12 English.
+Each applicant for admission must normally have completed five grade 12 courses from the lists specified on the following charts, including grade 12 English.
 Note that admissions scholarships exist for those being admitted on the basis of high school.
-Please see page 26.
+Please see page 27.